-- Fine tune your route by adding more intermediary stops.
+- Fine-tune your route by adding more intermediary stops.
 This is only necessary if the route Google Maps gives you isn’t exactly what you’d like.

 - Note 2: You can drag the route to customize it, but Google Maps does not send those changes to your phone.

-- Share or save the route on mobile by tapping the three dots in the top right and selecting “Share Directions” in the option menu.
+- Share or save the route on mobile by tapping the three dots in the top right and selecting “Share Directions” in the options menu.
 To share or save the route on your computer, either click “Send directions to your phone” or click “Details” to get the detailed step-by-step directions and clicking the share icon that appears to the left of the print icon.

 Option 2: Exact Route Without Step-by-Step Directions

-Using this approach, you can make the route exactly as you wish, but you won’t get Google’s step-by-step directions when you follow it
+Using this approach, you can make the route exactly as you wish, but you won’t get Google’s step-by-step directions when you follow it:

 - Open Google My Maps on your computer and make a new map, naming it however you wish.